mnotgod96/AppAgent/README.md

 This solution features a fully autonomous exploration which allows the agent to explore the use of the app by attempting the given task without any intervention from humans.

 To start, run `learn.py` in the root directory.
-Follow prompted instructions to select `autonomous exploration` as the operating mode and provide the app name and task description.
+Follow the prompted instructions to select `autonomous exploration` as the operating mode and provide the app name and task description.
 Then, your agent will do the job for you.
-Under this mode, AppAgent will reflect on its previous action making sure its action adheres to the given task and generate documentations for the elements explored.
+Under this mode, AppAgent will reflect on its previous action making sure its action adheres to the given task and generate documentation for the elements explored.

 ```bash
 python learn.py